-The peak plasma concentration after acute ingestion of an acetaminophen overdose is usually observed after 4 hours.
+The peak plasma concentration after an acetaminophen overdose is usually observed after 4 hours.
 The peak plasma concentration is delayed if acetaminophen is combined with opiates or anticholinergic drugs.

 Acetaminophen is primarily metabolized in the liver.
 The intermediate metabolites produced by the hepatic metabolism of acetaminophen are its sulfate and glucuronide conjugates, which are usually eliminated in the urine.

-Approximately 4 % of the ingested dose will be biotransformed into a highly toxic metabolite known as N-acetyl-p-benzoquinoneimine (NAPQI), which is believed to be responsible for hepatotoxicity and hepatic cell damage.
+Approx. 4% of the ingested dose is bio-transformed into a highly toxic metabolite known as N-acetyl-p-benzoquinone imine (NAPQI), which is believed to be responsible for hepatotoxicity and hepatic cell damage.
 When acetaminophen is taken in a therapeutic dose, glutathione usually binds to NAPQI rendering it a non-toxic metabolite that can be readily excreted in the urine.

 In case of overdose, glutathione stores become depleted and the toxic metabolite NAPQI starts accumulating.
-This is believed to be the main pathologic mechanism involved in the pathogenesis of hepatotoxicity in these cases.
+This is believed to be the main pathologic mechanism involved in the hepatotoxicity in these cases.

 Clinical Presentation of Acetaminophen Toxicity